 Each fiscal year, SJI allocates significant financial resources to support its Priority Investment Areas.
-In FY 2019, the Priority Investment Areas are the following listed below in no specific order:
+In FY 2020, the Priority Investment Areas are the following listed below in no specific order:

-- ➢ Opioids and the State Courts Response SJI is supporting a comprehensive strategy for responding to the challenges facing state courts in addressing the national opioid crisis.
+- ➤ Opioids and the State Courts Response SJI is supporting a comprehensive strategy for responding to the challenges facing state courts in addressing the national opioid crisis.
 The Conference of Chief Justices/ Conference of State Courts Administrators (CCJ/COSCA) National Judicial Opioid Task Force is documenting current responses and developing effective solutions; identifying and addressing the impact on children, with specific emphasis on foster care/orphans, and child placement across state borders; establishing mechanisms for engaging justice system partners; providing immediate tools for use in the state courts, including treatment alternatives and assistance to establish local interdisciplinary treatment/care teams; and promoting information-sharing and collaboration at both the state and federal level, with a focus on strengthening Prescription Drug Monitoring Programs (PDMPs). - ➤ Human Trafficking Issues in the State Courts through the Human Trafficking and the State Courts Collaborative, SJI is addressing the impact of federal and state human trafficking laws on the state courts, and the challenges faced by state courts in dealing with cases involving trafficking victims and their families.
-These efforts are intended to empower state courts to identify victims, link them with vital services, and hold traffickers accountable. - ➤ Guardianship, Conservatorship, and Elder Issues SJI is assisting the courts in improving their oversight responsibilities through visitor programs, electronic reporting, and training.
-SJI supported the development of an electronic conservatorship monitoring program, which is currently being adapted by other states.
-SJI recently provided support to develop a parallel guardianship monitoring program, with goal of adaption in other states. - > Juvenile Justice Reform SJI is supporting innovative projects that have no other existing or potential funding sources (federal, state, or private) that will advance best practices in handling dependency and delinquency cases, including cases involving special populations such as military families.
-These projects promote effective court oversight of juveniles in the justice system; address the impact of trauma on juvenile behavior; assist the courts in identification of appropriate provision of services for juveniles; and address juvenile re-entry.
+These efforts are intended to empower state courts to identify victims, link them with vital services, and hold traffickers accountable. - ➤ Juvenile Justice Reform SJI is supporting innovative projects that have no other existing or potential funding sources (federal, state, or private) that will advance best practices in handling dependency and delinquency cases, including cases involving special populations such as military families.
+These projects promote effective court oversight of juveniles in the justice system; address the impact of trauma on juvenile behavior; assist the courts in identification of appropriate provision of services for juveniles; and address juvenile re-entry. - Family and Civil Justice Reform Americans deserve a civil legal process that fairly and promptly resolves disputes for everyone.
+Runaway costs, delays, and complexity are denying people and businesses the justice they seek.
+SJI is promoting court-based solutions to address increases in self-represented litigants, including domestic relations cases which are overwhelming court dockets.
+Specific focus is on making courts more user-friendly to individuals and businesses, and implementing the recommendations of the Family Justice Initiative and the Civil Justice Initiative.